Pavneet-Sing/room-demo-repo/README.md

 The `room-demo-kotlin-mvvm-dagger` module is the most updated module and will be updated in near future.

-It is written in kotlin and based on the MVVM architecture for clean code with Dagger 2, to implement unit testing.
+It is written in kotlin and based on the MVVM architecture for clean code architecture with Dagger 2, to implement unit testing.

 It simplifies the code using andorid jetpack with ViewModel, Data-Binding, LiveData, Coroutines, Room and Lifecyclee though if you are a fan of RxAdnroid then can follow the `room-demo-rxandroid-livedata` module.